core-c/LEDE_17.01.4.FPU_EMULATION/README.md

     TODO:  finish this text :)

+We dropped the use of the NVRAM partition since it it not used at all on a Yún.
+The resulting extra 64k memory raise the maximum size of the UJE_YUN firmware to 16000k.
+We also decided to break with the Yún tradition of firmware memory arrangement.
+The UJE_YUN kernel always boots from memory address 0x9f050000.

-Here's an example of the UJE_YUN flash layout:
+Here's an example of an UJE_YUN flash layout:
+>  Note: This is just an example.
+The numbers may vary with your own compiled firmware sizes.
 ```

                     ____________________ ____________________ ____________________ ____________________ ____________________